 From £20,000 in cash to luxury weddings, five-star holidays to £10,000 in Tesco gift cards, MoneySavers have won it all.
 It's all about 'comping', a potentially profitable hobby.

-This step-by-step guide includes sourcing the right free online competitions, using web gadgets to form-fill at speed, free help with tie-breakers and much more.
+This guide includes sourcing the right free online competitions, using web gadgets to form-fill at speed, free help with tie-breakers and much more.

 Thanks to the Competition Time board’s users, especially comping queen VelvetGlove (see her comping guide for lots of the tips below).
 The aim of this guide is to complement the forum board.
 Hopefully it will mean more competitions posted, and more prizes for MoneySavers.